dekomote/convore.vim/README.rst

 in the group.
 If you hit Return while on top on a topic, it will list the messages in that topic.

+To get back from messages to topics or from topics to groups, press b when in CONVORE buffer.

 Aditional Notes
 ===============

 The script is in a very early stage.
 Feel free to suggest stuff, comment and critique.

+I would really appreciate help with highlighting.

 You need vim compiled with +python support.